cmorrow415/cmorrow415/README.md

 ## what i'm working on:
 ### \*wallhop
-###### a real time, ad-free, fully customizable social network, built by me and my good friend @Pixel8edStudios
+##### a real time, ad-free, fully customizable social network, built by me and my good friend @Pixel8edStudios.

+## we're also working on a number of individual, open-source technologies, toolkits, and frameworks that power its rich network, and that can hopefully be used by others to help idealize my dream of a *modular, social, and collaborative internet*

-### archaic.
+> ### archaic.
-###### a modern, lightweight framework and toolkit for HTML and CSS that expands upon the features of Bootstrap, all while making it look nicer, cleaner, and more reminicient of early 2010's web design.
+> ###### a modern, lightweight toolkit for HTML and CSS that expands upon the features of Bootstrap and supercharges frontend development, all while making it look nicer, cleaner, and more reminicient of early 2010's web design.
+>

-### shoeshine
+> ### shoeshine
-###### a visual, drag and drop site editor built on bootstrap and packery, that helps you build a nice frontend fast, so you can focus on the backend.
+> ###### a visual site editor based on Packery and Bootstrap, that can be utilized theoretically anywhere, and practically everywhere.
+>

-### pager
+> ### pager
-###### a framework for building basic social networking sites, fast. built on node.js and bootstrap.
+> ###### a framework for building basic social networking sites, and fast. built using Node.JS and archaic/Bootstrap
+>
+> ### cobalt
+> ###### a library of modular, customizable gadgets that can be used to enhance the functionality of pre-existing sites. also, it's a framework for building your own modular gadgets.
+>
+> ### //doubleslash
+> ###### a system of shortcodes that give pre-existing sites the ability to dynamically interface and communicate with other, preexisting sites.
+>
+> ### compatibility index
+> ###### an algorithm that can determine the similarities between two groups of various datasets, on a score from 0 to 100.